cronologic-de/cronologic_linux_kernel/README.md

 |`DEBUG`| Debug mode.|

 ### Why There Is a Makefile Per Build
-For creating a kernel module, it's much simpler (_and feasibile_) to have a Makefile per build, rather than having all builds in one Makefile.
+For creating a kernel module, it's much simpler (_and feasible_) to have a Makefile per build, rather than having all builds in one Makefile.

 ### Create Symbolic Links to Source Files
 Makefile for kernel module is simpler when having all the source code files in the same directory of the Makefile.